Mrrvm/os_lusiadas_2/content/artifacts/Poetics of Relation.md

 ##### The Ship and the Three Abysses

 Glissant uses the **ship** as a symbol of the forced crossing of enslaved African peoples across the Atlantic.
 It represents displacement, errantry, and the creation of new identities.
-He also presents **three abysses**: the first is the ocean, where countless lives were lost; the second, the cultural destruction in the slave plantations; and the third, the oblivion imposed by colonial history.
+He also presents **three abysses**: the first is the ocean, where countless lives were lost; the second, the cultural destruction in the enslaved plantations; and the third, the oblivion imposed by colonial history.
 However, the abyss does not only signify loss, but also reinvention.
 Errantry transforms this void into a space of creation, where the diaspora gives rise to new relationships and identities in constant transformation.

 ##### Epics and tragedies as legitimization